gryphbecrazeh/pios/README.md

 TO DO
 ##############################################################################################################

+Add left and right arrows to month name in financial page, add year next to month name if not this year

 Add uncontrolled drop down to Status, manufacturer, sent to

 ADD IN ABILITY TO ADD OPTIONS TO THE PRODUCTS